JonasSend/wealth-density/README.md

 Also creates a GIF that loops back and forth between the two maps.

-\* Since data on wealth per capita is restricted to adults, this overestimates the relative wealth density of "young" (and thus usually poor) countries
+\* Since data on wealth per capita is restricted to adults, this overestimates the relative wealth density of "young" (and thus usually poor) countries.

 ### Data sources
 Population density (downloaded via the main.py script):